lukeboga/helios-js/docs/compromise-integration.md

 The implementation includes several performance optimizations:

 1. **Lazy Initialization**: CompromiseJS is only initialized when needed
-2. **Fast Paths**: Simple patterns like "daily" are optimized with simple checks for minimal overhead
+2. **Fast Paths**: Simple patterns like "daily" use regex for minimal overhead
 3. **Result Caching**: Results are cached to avoid reprocessing identical patterns

 ## Troubleshooting